Autobiographical sketch (Haydn): As rhetoric

 The musicologist Elaine Sisman has offered a novel interpretation of the sketch as having been written, whether consciously or not, according to principles of rhetoric laid down in the Middle Ages.
 She notes that Haydn studied Latin as a schoolboy and that traditional Latin instruction would likely have included the principles of rhetoric.
 Sisman annotates the sections of Haydn's original letter as follows:

+Versions

+The document Haydn wrote was edited by the staff of Das gelehrte Oesterreich -- in Jones's words -- "to make it suitable for a dictionary, preserving the factual content but also devitalising the human being who had supplied it."
+Modern reference sources tend to quote Haydn's own words, not the published version.